-During fiscal year 2008, Messrs.
-Skaletsky and Wallace and Drs.
-Onetto and Villafranca served on the Compensation Committee.
-No member of the committee is a present or former officer or employee of ImmunoGen or any of its subsidiaries or had any business relationship or affiliation with ImmunoGen or any of its subsidiaries (other than his or her service as a director) requiring disclosure in this proxy statement.
+During fiscal year 2010, Messrs.
+Skaletsky, Pien and Wallace and Dr. Villafranca served on the Compensation Committee.
+No member of the committee is a present or former officer or employee of ImmunoGen or any of its subsidiaries or had any business relationship or affiliation with ImmunoGen or any of its subsidiaries (other than his service as a director) requiring disclosure in this proxy statement.